-- Completed all course requirements including participation and homework. - Demonstrate improved language skills by achieving at or above the minimum requirement for the course.
-An average overall grade of 70% is required to pass a level. - Not been enrolled longer than 36 months.
+- Completed all course requirements

+- Demonstrate improved language skills by achieving at or above the minimum requirement for the course.
+An average overall grade of 70% is required to pass a level.

+- Not been enrolled longer than 36 months.

 ONGOING MONITORING